 iv.
-Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors adjusting opening balances and comparative amounts for the prior period, as if the new policy had always been applied.
+Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors

 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes in accounting estimates are accounted for prospectively, i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.